Separation Lawyers

 - Draft a Separation Agreement

-- A written agreement helps clarify how property, parenting, and financial matters will be managed.
+- A written agreement can clarify how property, finances and parenting will be handled.

 - Observe the One-Year Separation Requirement

-- Australian law requires couples to live separately (even under one roof) for at least 12 months before filing for divorce.
+- Couples must be separated for at least 12 months before applying for divorce.

 - Lodge a Divorce Application

-- Once the 12-month period is complete, you can file for divorce through the Federal Circuit and Family Court of Australia.
+- Once the separation period is complete, apply through the Federal Circuit and Family Court of Australia.

 - Use Mediation Where Possible